-For the fiscal year ending June 30, 2024, we are projecting SLRP to have a negative cash flow of approximately \$1.0 Million (benefit payments of \$1.9 Million and contributions of \$0.9 Million).
-With a market value of assets of \$20.8 Million as of June 30, 2023, the cash flow as a percentage of assets is estimated to be negative 4.58% for the 2024 fiscal year.
-While the market value of assets is assumed to earn 7.00% each year, the difference between the investment return assumption and the negative cash flow percentage is positive, meaning assets are projected to grow for the 2024 fiscal year.
+For the fiscal year ending June 30, 2025, we are projecting SLRP to have a negative cash flow of approximately \$0.9 Million (benefit payments of \$2.0 Million and contributions of \$1.1 Million).
+With a market value of assets of \$21.9 Million as of June 30, 2024, the cash flow as a percentage of assets is estimated to be negative 4.00% for the 2025 fiscal year.
+While the market value of assets is assumed to earn 7.00% each year, the difference between the investment return assumption and the negative cash flow percentage is positive, meaning assets are projected to grow for the 2025 fiscal year.
 When assets do not earn a positive return enough to cover this negative cash flow percentage, assets are expected to decline for the year.
 If the negative cash flow percentage does not grow more than the assumed investment return assumption, the System's assets will continue to increase, and sustainability of the plan may be achieved.

-The tables on the following pages demonstrate the open group projection of cash flow on the baseline assumption and then a sensitivity analysis, using a one-year return of negative 5.00% for the fiscal year ending June 30, 2024.
+The tables on the following pages demonstrate the open group projection of cash flow on the baseline assumption and then a sensitivity analysis, using a one-year return of negative 5.00% for the fiscal year ending June 30, 2025.
 These results demonstrate the projection of this metric if SLRP experiences one significant bad investment year in one of the next five years without a correction in the market.
-As can be seen from the table on page 37, the cash flow as a percentage of market value of assets does not at any point get less than negative 5.59% on the baseline assumptions, meaning that SLRP assets should continue to increase as long as all baseline actuarial assumptions are met.
+As can be seen from the table on page 36, the cash flow as a percentage of market value of assets does not at any point get less than negative 5.04% on the baseline assumptions, meaning that SLRP assets should continue to increase as long as all baseline actuarial assumptions are met.

-However, if there is a significant negative investment experience in one of the next five years (as seen on the table on page 38), the negative cash flow will be almost as much as the investment experience of the Plan and SLRP assets will remain level for most of the projection period.
+However, if there is a significant negative investment experience in one of the next five years (as seen on the table on page 37), the negative cash flow will be almost as much as the investment experience of the Plan and while the SLRP assets will continue to grow it will not be at the same levels for most of the projection period.